Gaz Coombes

-Gareth Michael Coombes (born 8 March 1976) is an English musician and singer-songwriter.
-He is best known as the lead vocalist and guitarist of the English alternative rock band Supergrass.
+Gareth Michael "Gaz" Coombes (born 8 March 1976) is an English musician, best known as the lead vocalist and guitarist of the alternative rock band Supergrass.
 He first entered the music scene aged 14 as the lead singer of the band The Jennifers which featured Supergrass bandmate Danny Goffey.

+Early life

+Born on 8 March 1976 in Oxford, Coombes is the son of Eileen and John Coombes.
+His father was a food scientist, who enjoyed playing jazz piano, and his mother was an English teacher.
+Although he was born in England, he lived with his family in San Francisco, California, from around the age of 5 up until the age of 9, at which point in 1985 they moved to Oxford in England.